onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storage-import.md

 The available configuration options are:

 * `Max depth` — Maximum depth of filesystem tree that will be traversed during the scan.
-By default it is 65535.
+By default, it is 65535.
 * `Synchronize ACL` — Enables import of NFSv4 ACLs.
 Note that this option requires proper [mappings in LUMA DB][9].
 * `Detect modifications` — If disabled, the storage will be treated as immutable — changes of already imported files will not be detected.
 Relevant only if more than one scan is performed.